MrowrLib/StringFormatting.h/README.md

 }
 ```

-> _Update the default-registry baseline to the latest commit from https://github.com/microsoft/vcpkg_
+> _Update the default-registry baseline to the latest commit SHA from https://github.com/microsoft/vcpkg_

 #### `vcpkg.json`